 There are more than 30 species of Cornus, the genus to which dogwoods belong.
-Many of these are native to North America and are cold-hardy from United States Department of Agriculture zones 4 to 9.
+Many of these are native to North America and are cold hardy from USDA zones 4 to 9.
 Each species is different and not all are hardy flowering dogwood trees or bushes.
-Zone 4 dogwood trees are some of the hardiest and can bear temperatures of -20 to -30 degrees Fahrenheit (-28 to -34 C.).
+Zone 4 dogwood trees are some of the hardiest and can bear temperatures of -20 to -30 degrees F. (-28 to -34 C.).
 It is important to choose the right species of dogwood trees for zone 4 to ensure their survival and continued beauty in your landscape.

 About Cold Hardy Dogwood Trees

 Dogwoods are known for their classic foliage and colorful, flower-like bracts.
 The true flowers are insignificant, but many species also produce ornamental and edible fruits.
 Planting dogwood trees in cold climates requires some knowledge of the plant’s hardiness range and a few tricks to help protect the plant and help it survive some seriously cold weather without damage.
 Zone 4 is one of the coldest USDA ranges and dogwood trees need to be adaptable to extended winters and freezing temperatures.

 Cold hardy dogwood trees can withstand winters in zones as low as 2 in some cases, with suitable protection.
 There are some species, such as Cornus florida, that can only survive in zones 5 to 9, but many others can thrive in truly cold climes.
 Some trees that are planted in cold regions will fail to produce the colorful bracts but still produce lovely trees with their smooth, elegantly curved leaves.